omise/omise-node/README.md

 ###Flow

-1. Enter a credit card information.
+1. User enters the credit card information on your website or application using a form.
-2. The card information is encrypted via HTTPS and send directly from client using Omise.js, Card.js or Omise-iOS SDK to Omise server.
+2. The card information is sent via HTTPS directly from the client to Omise Servers using Omise.js, Card.js or Omise-iOS SDK.
 3. If the card passes the authorization, then your frontend will send the token to `omise-node` backend to finally capture the charge with Omise-node.

 ###The code